aldryn/aldryn-docs/docs/reference/boilerplates/configuration.rst

 .. option:: protected

    A list of files that are protected.
-   Protected files will be upgraded when a user upgrades the boilerplate and has not changed the file since the last upgrade.
+   Protected files will be upgraded when a user upgrades the Boilerplate and has not changed the file since the last upgrade.

 .. option:: author